luanon404/Selenium-On-Termux-Android/README.md

 Note
 ----

-- PLease give me star if you like this tutorial <3
+- PLease give me star if you like this tutorial <3.
+- If you receive this error `OSError: [Errno 8] Exec format error: '/data/data/com.termux/files/usr/lib/python3.11/site-packages/selenium/webdriver/common/linux/selenium-manager'`.
+- That means you haven't installed the required package.

 Download
 --------